zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs :heavy_check_mark: Flexible scale sets :heavy_check_mark: Uniform scale sets

 Ephemeral OS disks are created on the local virtual machine (VM) storage and not saved to the remote Azure Storage.
-Ephemeral OS disks disks are ideal for stateless workloads, where applications can tolerate individual VM failures but are sensitive to VM deployment times or the reimaging of individual VM instances.
+Ephemeral OS disks are ideal for stateless workloads, where applications can tolerate individual VM failures but are sensitive to VM deployment times or the reimaging of individual VM instances.
 With Ephemeral OS disk, you get lower read/write latency to the OS disk and faster VM reimage.

 The key features of ephemeral disks are: